azhigaylo/build/README.md

 ######  2. Second step it's build all project.There two variant of build:

-           - build for HOST
+           - build for HOST, result will be available in folder <homebrain_products>
 ```bash
            ./build_all.sh
 ```

-             result will be available in folder <homebrain_products>
+           - build for TARGET, result will be available in folder </homebrain_third_party/host/buildroot/output/images/>

-           - build for TARGET
 ```bash
            ./build_all.sh -t
 ```
-             result will be available in folder </homebrain_third_party/host/buildroot/output/images/>

            - help :
 ```bash